DeltaResero/GC-Wii-Linux-Kernels/README.md

 The original (2.6.32 and prior) gcLinux work can be found at: http://sourceforge.net/projects/gc-linux/ This GC/Wii Linux kernel is a heavily patched version that was created prior to forward porting to help learn more about how the Linux operating system and kernel worked.
 The modifications made here are not guaranteeded to work but I did my best to remove the ones that didn't and it should work for most.
-Why this kernel was marked as unstable is mainly due to the huge number of backported features that were added to this branch.
-If stability is an issue, try the GC-Wii-Linux-Kernel-2.6.32.61.y-STABLE branch instead.
+Why this kernel was marked as unstable was mainly due to the huge number of backported features that were added to this branch.
+If stability is an issue, try the GC-Wii-Linux-Kernel-2.6.32.y-STABLE branch instead.
 This branch should (or soon should) consist of the following:

 1. A modified MINI Kernel Preview 5 patch (http://www.gc-linux.org/wiki/MINI:KernelPreviewFive) with most mainline improvements integrated.
     - To clarify, I didn't write any of the original code, I just updated and merged existing code from various sources.
 The existing code was altered so it would build against the newer 3.x based kernels.
 I dubbed the changed patch as "MINI Kernel Preview 7".
 I decided to reserve version 6 for the work that was done in the "origin/cocktail/gc-linux-2.6.34-rc5" branch of the gcLinux Git repository (git://git.infradead.org/users/herraa1/gc-linux-2.6.git).<br>